AdamWu1979/tomato_docs/docs/WorkWithYaml.md

 nav_order: 3
 ---

+# TomatoExe and yaml files

-# Modify calculation parameters in Tomato v0.4.3
+## Modify calculation parameters in Tomato v0.4.3

 `TomatoExe` takes a `yaml` configuration file as input.
 In this file, all the processing details can be configured, specifically the [input](#input) data, [output](#output) file destination and [calculation details](#calculation-details).